-I’ve since refined my online shopping strategy, happily finding cars, homes and holidays online and developing relationships with eBay, Wiggle and Grays Online.
-Living in north Queensland, or anywhere vaguely remote for that matter, online shopping is a no-brainer.
+I’ve since refined my online shopping strategy, happily finding cars, homes and holidays online and developing relationships with eBay, Wiggle and Grays Online et al. Living in north Queensland, or anywhere vaguely remote for that matter, online shopping is a no-brainer.

 Shopping for love online

 But I’d never dabbled with shopping for love online.
 That was, until I washed up in Cairns reeling from a messy breakup from a relationship developed from a chance Melbourne meeting eons ago.
-With legal bills causing conniptions I had lost some weight (the upside to losing an appetite for life), re-established my career, travelled to far-flung places and found an inspiring new tribe amongst a running group.
+With legal bills causing conniptions, I had lost some weight (the upside to losing an appetite for life), re-established my career, travelled to far-flung places and found an inspiring new tribe amongst a running group.
 I relished singledom and the luxuriousness of a bed to myself.
-Not answering to anyone while having selfish ‘me’ time to train for marathons.
+Not answering to anyone while having ‘me’ time to train for marathons was deliriously selfish.
 Life was all about me and I was in no rush to jump back into the relationship pool.

 Plush hotel suites and travel writer deadlines

-As a travel writer, I’m presented with extraordinary experiences near and far.
+As a travel writer I’m presented with extraordinary experiences near and far.
 I’ve lost count of how many ridiculously plush suites I’ve rattled around in (yes, four bathroomed suite on Laucala Island I’m looking at you).
-On my own.
+Always on my own.

 Then there’s the on-arrival ice-bucket with complimentary bottle of champagne beside a plate of delicate snacks and a welcome note.
 And two glasses.